dojo/docs/developer/design/loader.rst

 identifier alphabet.
 That said, I strongly recommend using only the characters in [A-Za-z0-9_-].
 Whatever you do, do not use the characters !, *, ?, /, or \ in module names; these will only lead to problems.

-The goal of resolving a module identifier is to come up with an addess that can be used load the resource.
-In the browser, the address is a URL that can be used to set the src attribute of a script element that is injected into the document.
+Our goal in this section is to transform a module identifier into an addess that points to the resource indicated by the module identifier.
+In the browser, the address is a URL that can be used to inject a script element or execute an XHR transaction.
 In non-browser environments like Rhino or node.js, the address is a filename.
 In either case, I'll term the address (or fragment of the addess) a "path" in the descriptions that follow.
+From now on, I'll term the process of resolving a module identifier into a path as the "midToPath" process.

 Given the nature of module identifiers, the loader effectively maintains a hierarchical namespace.
 Naturally, this namespace tends to map onto a file system hierarchy that's tyically made available through an HTTP server.
 I say "tends"